Stylianos29/qpb/README.md

    make
    ```
    #### Troubleshooting:
-   Errors or warnings during either step are unacceptable and require restarting the setup process from the beginning.
+   Errors or warnings during either step are unacceptable and require restarting
+   the setup process from the beginning.
 Before restarting:
-   1. **Verify Dependencies**: Ensure all required dependencies are installed and properly linked to the Makefiles.
+   1. **Verify Dependencies**: Ensure all required dependencies are installed
+      and properly linked to the Makefiles.
-   2. **Timestamp Conflicts**: If issues persist, particularly with newer Python versions, updating timestamps before rebuilding the library may help:
+   2. **Timestamp Conflicts**: If issues persist, updating timestamps before
+      rebuilding the library may help:
       ```bash
       cd qpb/lib
       touch *
       ```
+      **Note:** This step has been observed to resolve issues potentially
+      related to newer SymPy versions, but the exact cause may vary.
-   3. Once these checks are complete, repeat the setup process from the beginning.
+   3. Once these checks are complete, repeat the setup process from the
+      beginning.

 ### Step 5: Running QPB Programs

-1. Navigate to a `mainprogs` directory (e.g., `overlap-kl/ginsparg-wilson-relation`) and modify the `params.ini` file as needed.
-For more information on filling in the parameters file, consult the guide (N/A yet).
+1. Navigate to a `mainprogs` directory (e.g.,
+   `overlap-kl/ginsparg-wilson-relation`) and modify the `params.ini` file as
+   needed.
+For more information on filling in the parameters file, consult the
+   guide (N/A yet).
    <!-- TODO: Guide for filling in the parameters files -->
 2. Run the program with MPI (if supported).
 For example, using `mpirun`:
    ```bash